-Below you will find information about planned research on cervical barriers and female condoms.
+Below you will find information about planned research on cervical barriers and internal/female condoms.

 Purpose: To assess the effectiveness of the female condom (FC) for the prevention of pregnancy among women choosing the Cupid female condom as their method of fertility regulation